 “It seems normal now that we’ve used it for a year.
 It seems normal to be able to have a unit and a serial number and order the required part all from within one system,” says Sven Busselot, Repair Services Manager at Switch.

 “Before, we had to go into GSX, look up the serial number, go through all of the steps set up by Apple and then copy and paste that information from GSX into our system.
 That was maybe a minute, a minute and a half that we saved per service order and we do about 40,000 of those.
 The calculations added up.”

 These improved efficiencies will have a business impact at any point in time, but even more so during a pandemic that has caused disruptions across the industry.

 This is just one example of optimizing the workflow.
-Sven’s estimates showed that they were spending a third of the time on repairs with Fixably as compared with the previous solution.
-Their technicians were spending much longer than required on documentation and other administrative tasks instead of focussing on the repairs.
+Sven’s estimates showed that they were spending only a third of the time on the repair platform after moving to Fixably.
+The technicians were spending far too much time on documentation and other administrative tasks while doing repairs.

 The most visible disruption, though, is the impact on customer service.

 A repair is a transaction that begins with an anxious customer.
 Something is broken and needs to be fixed.
 It’s usually a device that features daily in the customer’s life.
 Understandably, they’ll appreciate clear communication.
 But not all repair shops can put in the extra effort needed to do this.

 Fixably automates a big part of this and a repair shop now has the opportunity to provide regular status updates with minimal effort.